Here is the passage of Scripture that takes place on Maundy Thursday:

 'No,' said Peter, 'you shall never wash my feet.'

-Jesus answered, 'Unless I wash you, you have no part with me.'
+Jesus answered, 'Unless I was you, you have no part in me.'

-'Then Lord,' Simon Peter replied, 'not just my feet but my hands and head as well!'
+'Then, Lord,' Simon Peter replied, 'not just my feet but my hands and my head as well!'

-When He had finished washing their feet, He put on His clothes and returned to His place.
-'Do you understand what I have done for you?' he asked them.
-'You call me Teacher and Lord, and rightly so, for that is what I am.
+When He had finished washing their feet, He put on His clothes and returned back to His place.
+'Do you understand what I have done for you?'
+He asked them.
+'You call me 'Teacher' and 'Lord,' and rightly so, for that is what I am.
 Now that I, your Lord and Teacher, have washed your feet, you also should wash one another's feet.
 I have set you an example that you should do as I have done for you.
 I tell you the truth, no servant is greater than his master, nor is a messenger greater than the one who sent him.
-Now that you know these things, you will be blessed if you do them."
+Now that you know these things, you will be blessed if you do them.

 'I am not referring to all of you; I know those I have chosen.
 But this is to fulfill the Scripture: 'He who shares my bread has lifted up his heel against me.'

 'I am telling you now before it happens, so that when it does happen you will believe that I am He.
 I tell you the truth, whoever accepts anyone I send accepts me; and whoever accepts me accepts the one who sent me.'